Remember to read the 2020 International Safety Awards Chief Adjudicators report for tips and advice on completing your application.

 International Safety Award

-Recognises commitment to good health, safety and wellbeing management.
-Awards are site specific.
-Successful applicants will be awarded Distinction, Merit or Pass grades based on their score.
-These is no quota of grades to be awarded.
-All applicants are invited to celebrate their success, and winners can collect their certificates, trophies and plaques at the Awards Ceremony and Gala Dinner.
+Recognises commitment to exemplary health, safety and wellbeing management.
+Award submissions are site specific.
+Successful applicants will be awarded Distinction, Merit or Pass grades based on their final score.
+There is no quota of grades to be awarded.
+All applicants are invited to celebrate their success, and winners will receive certificates and trophies, if ordered, by postal delivery in 2022.

-Recognise overal 'best in class' submissions to the International Safety Awards, by industry sector.
+Recognise overall 'best in class' submissions to the International Safety Awards, by industry sector.
 This is a great way to stand out amongst peers and encourages best practice.